AdamZ-Lijia/AIemail/README.md

-# AI Email Classifier and Forwarder (Ollama Local LLM, IMAP, Gmail, iCloud)
+# AI Email Classifier and Forwarder (Ollama Local LLM, IMAP, Gmail)

 > **Note:** This project was fully developed using AI tools (ChatGPT, Cursor) by a non-programmer.
 All code was generated via natural language prompts.
 Please excuse any non-standard coding practices.